-Case report
+Case presentation

 We report the case of a 61 years old man who submitted to cystectomy and ureterosigmoidostomy in 2012 due to bladder cancer.
 After the surgery, he was lost to follow up and in 2016 he presented to the emergency department with right flank pain and fever.
-The main laboratory findings were anemia, leukocytosis, hyperchloremic metabolic acidosis, and increased serum creatinine.
+The main laboratory findings were anemia, leukocytosis, hyperchloremic metabolic

-Mailing address: Hospital Don Benito Villanueva, Carretera Don Benito Villanueva s/n km 3,5 06400 Don Benito, Badajoz, Spain.
-Email: irache.abaigar@salud-juntaex.es
+Corresponding author: Irache Abáigar Pedraza Mailing address: Hospital Don Benito Villanueva, Carretera Don Benito Villanueva s/n km 3,5 06400 Don Benito, Badajoz, Spain.
+Email: irache.abaigar@salud-juntaex.es acidosis, and increased serum creatinine.